kiwi0fruit/ultimate-question/ultimate_question.md

    Lately it became clear to me that the goal is not to build the model by myself but to build the model.
 I desperately need advice on how to make this mathematical model to be created (it does not matter, by me or by someone else).
 How can I try to think about it?
 Who can I try to attract to the task?
 Advice on a reformulation of the problem or on the correctness of the problem is also very welcome.

-## 3. On atrificial life, open ended evolution and “why these laws of nature?” question [≡](#toc){#s3}
+## 3. On artificial life, open ended evolution and “why these laws of nature?” question [≡](#toc){#s3}

    My main goal briefly and correctly: to create a model of Open Ended Evolution (Then test it on the PC.
 May be even with hardware random number generator).
 The good overview of the Open Ended Evolution problem is given by Alastair Channon: [channon.net/alastair](http://www.channon.net/alastair/) [[9](#ref)].
 This name states for an artificial life that don’t stop it’s evolution on a fixed level of complexity but instead progresses further.
 The only difference seem to be that the model I’d like to create is planned to be the simplest model.
-To be the simplest in the philosophical sence.
+To be the simplest in the philosophical sense.
 Like Occam’s razor.
-These restrictions of simplicity make the difficulties that I was describing in this open letter (start from the simplest structure, no predetermined structures exept natural selection postulates, no environment, only individuals).
+These restrictions of simplicity make the difficulties that I was describing in this open letter (start from the simplest structure, no predetermined structures except natural selection postulates, no environment, only individuals).

    And the final goal is to answer the “why these laws of nature?” question.
-More precisly: why these processes take place but not the other.
-The history in the model of natural selection is a perfect expanation (if we know the whole history) and answer to any “why?” question.
+More precisely: why these processes take place but not the other.
+The history in the model of natural selection is a perfect explanation (if we know the whole history) and answer to any “why?” question.
 But for the model of open ended evolution to be a candidate for a model of the beginning of the universe it should be the simplest model possible (from the philosophical reasoning).

 ## 4. The minimum mathematical model for open ended evolution (the more precise description of the mathematical part) [≡](#toc){#s4}